gentlee/redux-light/README.md

         });
     }

+Implementation of helpers is up to you :)

 ### no store import

-If you don't want to import store, getState, setState, but to get them from `react-redux`, you should rewrite you actions like this:
+If you want not to import store, getState, setState, but to get them from `react-redux`, you should rewrite your actions like this:

     export function signIn(setState, getState) {
         return async options => {